StefanGreve/profile/README.md

 ### Get-Calendar

 Thin wrapper over Python's built-in `calendar` module to pretty print a calendar.
 Notice that this Cmdlet does *not* emit a PowerShell object.
+The behavior of this Cmdlet is subject to future changes, see alo: [issue #9](https://github.com/StefanGreve/profile/issues/9).

 </details>